 With US$ 5-6 billion size of Medical value travel (MVT) and 500000 International patients annually, India is among the global leader destinations for international patients seeking advanced treatment.

-The number of allopathic doctors with recognised medical qualifications (under the I.M.C Act) registered with state medical councils/national medical council increased to 1.3 million in November 2022, from 0.83 million in 2010.
-As of 2023, the number medical colleges in India stood at 706.
+The number of allopathic doctors with recognised medical qualifications (under the I.M.C Act) registered with state medical councils/national medical councils increased to 1.308 million in June 2022, from 0.83 million in 2010.

 Between April 2000-December 2023, the FDI inflow for the drugs and pharmaceuticals sector stood at US$ 22.37 billion, according to the data released by Department for Promotion of Industry and Internal Trade (DPIIT).
 Inflows in sectors such as hospitals and diagnostic centres and medical and surgical appliances stood at US$ 9.81 billion and US$ 3.26 billion, respectively, between April 2000-December 2023.